Home page Bellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Journeys Ergonomics The rest Site map

 Thickness v length of bricks

-Thickness and length vary by similar amounts, but the proportional variation in thickness is much greater (a factor of 2.1 between extremes) than in length (a factor of 1.5 between extremes).
+Thickness and length vary by similar amounts, but the proportional variation in thickness is much greater (a factor of 2.1 between extremes) than in length (a factor of 1.5 between extremes) and there is very little evidence of correlation between the two.

 Manufacturing tolerances